P.E and Sport Vision

 Year 5/6 Basketball Island Runners Up - Silver medallists

-To apply, the children complete an application form explaining why they think they would be a good candidate for the role.
-Our Sports Leaders play an active role school P.E and sport.
+Our Sports Leaders play an active role in school P.E and sport.
 They organise and run sports competitions for local schools.
 Over the past few years this has included: Year 2 Athletics, Year 3/4 Sitting Volleyball, Year 5/6 Sitting Volleyball and KS2 Triathlon competitions.

-The Sports Council meet half-termly to discuss improvements to school sport.
+The Sports Leaders meet regularly to discuss improvements to school sport.
 Being a Sports Leader helps to develop leadership skills and gives children an important responsibility within school life.
 It also gives children the opportunity to experience what a potential job in the sports industry might be like and is a role that may be mentioned on a future university application form!